pffelix/Inertial-Acoustic-SLAM/Readme.md

 ### Content
-Inertial-acoustic SLAM implementation usable for localization of a robot, equipped with microphones and an inertial unit, while mapping the surrounding boundaries with a latency less then 40ms on a conventional laptop.
+Inertial-acoustic SLAM implementation usable for localization of a robot, equipped with microphones and an inertial unit, while mapping the surrounding boundaries with an update latency less then 40ms on a conventional laptop.
 The program can be run on Windows without hardware by using the internal hardware emulation mode.

 ### Source-Code folder structure: